Golden Triangle 3-Days Tour – Agra 金三角包车游—阿格拉

 February 5, 2025

-The high-speed rail to Taihu and Nanshun opened at the end of last year, so we decided to travel light and explore the charm of this Jiangnan water town.
-The 40-minute high-speed train ride took us directly to Nanshun Station, where a free city bus to the ancient town was waiting.
+The high-speed rail to Taihu and Nanxun opened at the end of last year, so we decided to travel light and explore the charm of this Jiangnan water town.
+The 40-minute high-speed train ride took us directly to Nanxun Station, where a free city bus to the ancient town was waiting.
 The bus was crowded with tourists, and before long, we arrived at one of the town’s side entrances.

 Once inside the town, the first thing we did was search for authentic local snacks.
 The stinky tofu was crispy on the outside and tender on the inside, with an irresistible fragrance.
 The radish oil fritter had a crisp texture and savory taste.
 Zhou Shengji’s wontons, with their thin wrappers and generous fillings, were served in a delicious broth, leaving a lasting impression.

 Next, we headed to the South Gate Tourist Center, where we received free tickets to local attractions in the town with our high-speed rail ticket.
-We then took a Didi (ride-hailing service) to check in at the Nanshun landmark “Sun” Hotel.
+We then took a Didi (ride-hailing service) to check in at the Nanxun landmark “Sun” Hotel.
 After a short rest, we returned to the ancient town.
 We strolled along the stone-paved roads, with the white walls and black-tiled roofs exuding a sense of history.
-We visited the Liu Family’s Small Lotus Villa, one of the “Four Symbols” of Nanshun, as well as Zhang’s former residence, where we learned about the life story of Zhang Jingjiang, known as the “Father of Chinese Republican Finance.”
+We visited the Liu Family’s Small Lotus Villa, one of the “Four Symbols” of Nanxun, as well as Zhang’s former residence, where we learned about the life story of Zhang Jingjiang, known as the “Father of Chinese Republican Finance.”

 As the sun set, its golden rays bathed the ancient bridges and white walls, casting a warm, soft glow over the town.
 The entire area was tranquil and beautiful.
 At night, red lanterns hung along the riverbanks, their reflections dancing on the water’s surface.
 A gentle breeze stirred the water, creating ripples that looked like a moving painting, enchanting all who saw it.